steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/testing.md

 ### S3n://

-In `auth-keys.xml`, the filesystem name must be defined in the property `fs.contract.test.fs.s3n`.
+In `test-options.xml`, the filesystem name must be defined in the property `fs.contract.test.fs.s3n`.
 The standard configuration options to define the S3N authentication details muse also be provided.

 Example: